The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations

 \paragraph{Discussion.} \gls{CNP} always computes equilibria with remarkably modest computing times.
-Furthermore, \gls{CNP} improves the average social welfare compared to \gls{SGM}; this is mainly due to the algorithm's approximation structure: whereas \gls{SGM} approximates the player's strategy sets from the inside, \gls{CNP} outer approximates them and thus has a larger search space.
+Furthermore, \gls{CNP} improves the average social welfare compared to \gls{SGM}.
+This is mainly due to the algorithm's approximation structure: whereas \gls{SGM} approximates the player's strategy sets from the inside, \gls{CNP} outer approximates them and thus has a larger search space.
 The social welfare improves when \gls{CNP} leverages a \gls{MIP} solver, with the average welfare values almost doubling.
-However, this improvement tends to increase the computing times as \gls{MIP} solvers cannot exploit the structure of \cref{eq:NCP}.
+However, this improvement significantly increases the computing times as \gls{MIP} solvers cannot exploit the structure of \cref{eq:NCP}.
 When \gls{CNP} uses \emph{PATH}, there are dramatic computing time improvements over the whole set of instances.
-Furthermore, the more \gls{MIP} cuts, the fewer iterations are required to converge to an \gls{MNE}.
+Furthermore, the more \gls{MIP} cuts, the fewer steps are required to converge to an \gls{MNE}.
 When combining \gls{CNP} with \gls{MIP} cuts, we generally observe a reduction in the computing time and a lower \emph{MinMax} value.
-Finally, we remark that despite our instances being as large as the ones considered in \citet{Dragotto_2021_ZERORegrets,carvalho_2020_computing,cronert_equilibrium_2021}, \gls{CNP} exhibits limited computing times.
+Finally, we remark that although our instances are as large as the ones considered in \citet{Dragotto_2021_ZERORegrets,carvalho_2020_computing,cronert_equilibrium_2021}, \gls{CNP} exhibits limited computing times.